 How do your ideas come to you?
 Which do you come up with first–an image, or an idea in need of an accompanying image?

 I suppose it’s an either/or kinda thing.
-Sometimes I think about images of ice cream and realize there’s something really abominable about this existence, other times I say something like, “is it always going to be like this” and come up with a hangnail, or like an empty pizza box, or like just Fred Durst’s face, or like someone playing chess against themselves without any chess pieces, or like a sunset but instead of the sun it’s just a breast but on the breast, instead of a nipple, it’s just a tattoo that says fuck the government, or like U2’s new album coming already uploaded onto your unborn children, or like a toilet with a rose in it, or like a tarot card that says your parents never loved you, or like a hamburger in a baby carriage, or like you are in this banana suit and everyone else is dead, or like all your past lives are Magic the Gathering cards, or like a corn maze with a corn maze at the end of it, or like you are disappointed because you mistook a couple of obese people for an entire orgy, or like an angel wearing a smiley face t-shirt to your funeral.
+Sometimes I think about images of ice cream and realize there’s something really abominable about this existence, other times I say something like, “is it always going to be like this” and come up with a hangnail, or like an empty pizza box, or like just Fred Durst’s face, or like someone playing chess against themselves without any chess pieces, or like a sunset but instead of the sun it’s just a breast but on the breast, instead of a nipple, it’s just a tattoo that says fuck the government, or like U2’s new album coming already uploaded onto your unborn children, or like a toilet with a rose in it, or like a tarot card that says your parents never loved you, or like a hamburger in a baby carriage, or like you are in this banana suit and everyone else is dead, or like all your past lives are Magic the Gathering cards, or like a corn maze with a corn maze at the end of it, or like an angel wearing a smiley face t-shirt to your funeral.

 I actually teach English but I think I’d rather do art.
 I don’t think you can teach English and have any real appreciation for living, maybe.
 English teachers also have to be some of the worst dressed people in the world.
 That being said, I’m a big proponent of teaching young people how much life sucks, and then emphasizing to them the need to repurpose their life against that notion.
 It’s all about providence, isn’t it.
 That and having a lot of money so that even though you may hate yourself, at least you know people out there envy you.
 But in all seriousness, I’d like people in my class to get a sense of the value of doors.
 Like big, monstrous, baleful, Victorian doors.
 Keep shit, or the world out, make gold in.